ravindasenarath/aws-saa/README.md

   - Examples
     - Change attributes, metadata
     - Encrypt unencrypted objects
-  - Can use S2 to get list of objects to perform operation on
+  - Can use S3 Select to get list of objects to perform operation on

+### S3 System Metadata objects
+  - `x-amz-server-side-encryption`
+  - `x-amz-version-id`
+  - Content Length

 ## S3 Security